lindseysim/templatize/more/functions/README.md

 #### More

 Functions and the pass-context-to-function directives represent one of the most flexible and powerful use-cases of Templatize (though sometimes the most frustrating to debug).
-For a run down of some of the advanced uses, edge cases, and particular behaviors, read the section: [Advanced usage, edge cases, and general weirdness](../advanced/).
+For a run down of some of the advanced uses, edge cases, and particular behaviors, read the section: [advanced usage, edge cases, and general weirdness](../advanced/).